Magdalen Laver: History

 In the same description, Wilson states that the total population at the time was 213.

 Population

-According to the 2011 Census, Magdalen Laver had a population of 232 usual residents.
-As shown in the table below, Magdalen Laver was subject fluctuating population numbers between 1801–1901 which may be due to changes to census boundary areas during that time.
+According to the 2011 census, Magdalen Laver had a population of 232 usual residents.
+As shown in the table below, Magdalen Laver was subject fluctuating population numbers between 1801 and 1901 which may be due to changes to census boundary areas during that time.
 From 1931 to 1961 the population consistently, which in part may be due to more farmers moving into the area due to support the agricultural output needed to sustain Great Britain's efforts during and post World War 2.

 Notable residents

 Simon Horemed was the parson in 1349.

 Rev. William Webb Ellis (1806–1872) was Rector of Magdalen Laver in 1855.

 Demography

-Magdalen Laver has a majority white population with 98.3% of people being from a white ethnic group according to the 2011 Census.
+Magdalen Laver has a majority white population with 98.3% of people being from a white ethnic group according to the 2011 census.

 As can be seen by the graph, the majority of people, 44 people, are aged between 45 and 54.
 22% percent of Magdalen Laver residents are 65 or over but with 49% of the population being aged 44 and under, this indicates a balanced population in terms of age.